-The College takes a long term view of the investment portfolio using a total return basis for deciding on the appropriate amount to draw down each year.
+The College intends to continue to pursue its objects in perpetuity and takes a long term view of the investment portfolio using a total return basis for deciding on the appropriate amount to draw down each year.
 This is intended to protect the value of the investment portfolio in real terms and, as a result, to strike an equitable balance between the interests of the present members of the College and future generations.

-Any new donations or bequests received during the year are added to unrestricted funds unless the donor has made it clear that the funds are to spent on a specific project.
+Any new donations or bequests received during the year are added to unrestricted funds unless the donor has made it clear that the funds are to be spent on a specific project.
 Donations for the Leckhampton Graduate Centre are treated as capital donations and are not included in income.